Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 relatives and land-based friends early in the day.
 This would be followed by

-In other words, we could have two Receptions.
+In other words, we would have

-Besides, this meant our courtship would come full circle.
+Besides, this meant our courtship

 “Met in the Disco, Married in the Disco”.
 Considering how much Disco has